Kar1mMohamed/Kar1mMohamed/README.md

 🚀 **Mobile Apps Developer** | 📱 **Flutter & Dart Enthusiast** | 💻 **Backend Developer**

-I’m a passionate mobile developer with 9 years of software development experience, currently leading technical support at compaines in Saudi Arabia.
+I’m a passionate mobile developer with 9 years of software development experience, currently leading technical support at companies in Saudi Arabia.
 I specialize in creating high-quality Mobile Applications, Backends, Web, Windows, MacOS using modern technologies like Flutter, Dart, PHP, and more.

 ---